-TOM DEFENDS HIS CLIENTS' INTERESTS AND ENFORCES THEIR RIGHTS THROUGH LITIGATION AND AT TRIAL.
+TOM PURSUES HIS CLIENTS' INTERESTS IN SECURITIES AND FINANCIAL SERVICES MATTERS, AND HE ENFORCES THEIR RIGHTS THROUGH LITIGATION AND AT TRIAL.

 Education & Admissions